 At a given ham station, it varies wildly which RF loss issues actually exist and which of those are workable or difficult or expensive or just not doable.
 The list is there to show possibilities which may apply to your site.
 They are possible because individually they have existed and been remedied at multiple FCP project sites and we intend to list them all because any one of them might exist and be fixable at your site.

-Reading the in planning for building a station, it has its very best application, a list of things to avoid.
+In reading the while planning for building a station, it has its very best application, a list of things to avoid in the first place.

 You can read the storyleading up to Jack's drawing in the first four columns of the original May/June 2012 NCJ article.
 Note that portions of the article's technical content are no longer current. **Please use the web site you are viewing now for all technical content and direction.**